 Again, think about the space and your goals with the photo(s) you want to display to help you decide if you want framed prints or canvas wraps.

 We all love the self satisfaction of the one-hour photo lab.
-Yet this wall display is something that will stand out in your home, quality matters.
+Yet this photo wall display is something that will stand out in your home.
+Quality matters.
 You will see these photos daily, so invest in a quality print lab to ensure not only that the colors and tones are printed correctly, but that the prints or canvases themselves will last.

 You can always order professional prints and canvases directly through me (or ask your photographer).
 I not only can order prints for you, but I can help you decide the right images to include in a display.
-If you prefer to order yourself, check out Artificat Uprising, or MPIX.com.
+If you prefer to order yourself, check out Artificat Uprising and read my article Where to Print Your Photos.

 Just in case you’re still feeling stuck, here are five of my favorite arrangements for photos (most of these are already on my walls!).
 You can always adjust the sizes of the prints (keeping the scale) so that they are right for the space in your home.
 Again, remember tip #1, size matters!